Language-Technology-Assessment/main-database/readme.md

 ## **Documentation**

 **Code**
+Is the source code of datasource processing, model training and tuining comprehensively and freely made available?

     🟥 Code documentation not available.

     🟧 Some components of the system features code documentation, but not every step of base and/or end model training and tuning  is documented (irrespective of whether these components are shared).